eirikurn/eslint-plugin-flow-header/docs/rules/flow-header.md

 ```

+## Automatic fixing

+The rule also supports `eslint --fix`.
+It adds a `// @flow` line to the top
+of files that don't have it already.

 ## When Not To Use It

 This rule is not appropriate when your project has a mix of plain (legacy) js with new flow typed js.